cherzs/LinkedIn-Lead-Generator/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+Copyright (c) 2024 Muhammad Zhafran Ghaly (Cherzs)

+## Disclaimer

+This tool is for educational purposes only.
+Use responsibly and in accordance with LinkedIn's Terms of Service.
+The developer is not responsible for any misuse of this application or violation of LinkedIn's terms.

+## Contact

+Muhammad Zhafran Ghaly (Cherzs) - [GitHub Profile](https://github.com/cherzs)